jmagman/flutter-wiki/Compiling-the-engine.md

     RBE) for remote building.
 This is due to Flutter Engine building with the same versions of Clang that Fuchsia uses.

-    The following idempotent script can be used to fetche and run a Goma client which is preconfigured to use the correct RBE for building Flutter Engine:
+    The following idempotent script can be used to fetch and run a Goma client which is preconfigured to use the correct RBE for building Flutter Engine:
     ```bash
     #!/bin/bash